The Waiting is the Hardest Part

 The source of that growth, great software and inexpensive storage solutions, collapsed under their own weight.

-The amount of data available continued to grow exponentially and if you believe in some of the IoT projections is only going to accelerate.
+The amount of data available continued to grow exponentially and if you believe in some of the IoT analytics projections is only going to accelerate.
 On the other hand, CPU processing power, responsible for driving the analytic capabilities around big data, has stalled out.

 And so we began to wait.
 Seconds at first.
 Then minutes.
 Occasionally overnight.